 My husband and I bought a new car the other day, replacing our old SUV.
 My friend did the same but they got their car loan through a Money Expert search, might be worth considering for ourselves in the future.
+We’ll also be using a site like Call Wiser insurance comparison to be finding the lowest prices on car insurance.
 The experience drove home how fast technology is moving and how overwhelming it is.
 The last time we visited a dealership to buy a new car was in 2004.
+I bet buying a car now will be very different, purchasing a car from a site from Intelligent Leasing looks like a great idea, they have some great deals but I will have to get used to browsing websites which is apparently easy and accessible but it is very different from 2004.
 What a difference twelve years makes.

 The SUV we bought has keyless entry and ignition,a backup camera, windshield wipers that sense the rain and select the appropriate speed, a navigation system/audio system that you talk to.
 Of course, it has Bluetooth, which I’d never used until I got this car.
 I can now tell my car to phone home.

 We bought the vehicle in another state and as we were driving home, we got a warning message that we’d been driving for a long time and should consider taking a break.

 The salesman spent a half hour explaining “the basics” of how the car worked before we took it for a test drive, then after we bought it, a technician spent an hour going over the features in more detail.
 I took notes.
 I felt like I needed to take driver’s ed all over again.
 Or at least get a 10- year-old to advise me.